 Continuing to educate its members following the NORTHEAST 2018 trade show, AASP/NJ is offering a round of training seminars this year that will feature some of the industry’s most important topics and a chance to learn more about the concerns most likely to impact attendees' businesses.

 On May 29, AASP/MA announced its recent decision to have Evangelos “Lucky” Papageorg take over the role of executive director for the association.

 On April 17, the Long Island Auto Body Repairmen’s Association (LIABRA) and the Auto Body Craftsmen’s Guild (ABCG) met at the Marriott in Melville, NY, for a GM training session on repairing hybrid electric vehicles.

-On Sept.
-26, the Auto Body Association of Connecticut (ABAC) kicked off its 2017-18 session with a 3M Industry Night at the U.S.S.
-Chowder Pot IV in Hartford, CT.
+On March 13, the Auto Body Association of Connecticut (ABAC) held a meeting for members at the Chowder Pot Restaurant.

 As an increasing number of automakers launch or expand collision shop certification programs, will more of them also restrict sale of some structural replacement parts to only certified shops, as some makers of higher-end vehicles have done?